Goran2412/darkrpblackhud/README.md

 Upgrades:

-1) "+" on hud now used to let the player know if he is arrested. (red means arrested)
+1) "+" on hud now used to let the player know if he is arrested. (it will get red when arrested)
 2) Now shows license next to the HUD

 Fixes: